postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 Signing up for a Postman account is optional, and you can use the Postman desktop app without an account if you prefer.
 If you do want to create a Postman account, continue to the [Signing up for a Postman account](#signing-up-for-a-postman-account) section.

-> If you need assistance with your Postman account, you can contact our [support team](https://www.postman.com/support/) or check out our Help Center's [account FAQs](https://support.postman.com/hc/en-us/categories/115000609185-My-Account).
+> If you need assistance with your Postman account, you can contact the Postman [support team](https://www.postman.com/support/) or check out the Help Center's [account FAQs](https://support.postman.com/hc/en-us/categories/115000609185-My-Account).

 ## Contents